PhilaNgcamu/typescript-core-basics/typescript/LiteralTypes/README.md

 - "Combining" literals as unions in function prameters and variables, which is more useful than having one literal.
 Reference: [literalTypes.ts](literalTypes.ts) from line 12.

 - You can also combine numeric literal types.
 Reference: [literalTypes.ts](literalTypes.ts) from line 20.

+- You can also combine literal types with non-literal types.
+Reference: [literalTypes.ts](literalTypes.ts) from line 24.